-Get up to $30 off at Amazon with targeted Discover credit cards
+Extended!
+Get up to $30 off at Amazon with targeted Discover credit cards - CNN Underscored

 With Amazon being a go-to shopping site for many households, this promotion is the perfect way to save money if you’re eligible.
 So make sure you take a look if you’re a Discover credit card holder, and if you’re targeted, get your discount when you buy from Amazon!

-Check out CNN Underscored’s list of the 18 products on Amazon that have been helping us reach our goals.
+Check out CNN Underscored’s list of the 26 of the coolest home essentials at Amazon under $100.

 Find all the latest personal finance deals, news and advice at CNN Underscored Money.